furkanerdogan/Calorie-tracking-and-pedometerApp/README.md

--The project still has flaws but there will be no fix
+--The project still has flaws but there will be no fix

--Some npm packages may be outdated
+--Some npm packages may be outdated